Powerlearnproject/se-assignment-day-2-git-and-github-Mwanjelle/README.md

 Their disadvantages are: Lack of Privacy, Potential for Misuse and Security Risks for Public Repository and Limited Collaboration, Lack of Visibility and Risks of High Costs in Private Repository.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+Making your first commit to a GitHub repository involves:

+1. Creating a GitHub Repository

+2. Install Git

+3. Clone the Repository

+4. Make Changes to Your Project

+5. Stage the Changes

+6. Commit the Changes

+7. Push the Changes to GitHub

+- A commit in Git is a snapshot of your changes at a particular point in time.
+It includes the changes made to the files and a commit message describing those changes.

+- Commits allow you to track the history of your project.

+ - By using commits, you can manage different versions of your project.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.